 - 8. The effects of uncorrected misstatements summarized in the attached schedule and aggregated by you during the current engagement are immaterial, both individually and in the aggregate, to the applicable opinion units and to the financial statements as a whole. - 9.
 The effects of all known actual or possible litigation and claims have been accounted for and disclosed in accordance with U.S. GAAP. - 10.
 With regard to items reported at fair value: - a.
 The underlying assumptions are reasonable and they appropriately reflect management's intent and ability to carry out its stated courses of action. - b.
 The measurement methods and related assumptions used in determining fair value are appropriate in the circumstances and have been consistently applied. - c.
 The disclosures related to fair values are complete, adequate, and in conformity with U.S. GAAP. - d.
 There are no subsequent events that require adjustments to the fair value measurements and disclosures included in the financial statements. - 11.
-There are no component units, as well as joint ventures with an equity interest, required to be included and no joint ventures and related organizations to be disclosed. - 12.
+All component units, as well as joint ventures with an equity interest, are included and other joint ventures and related organizations are properly disclosed. - 12.
 All funds and activities are properly classified. - 13.
 All funds that meet the quantitative criteria in GASB Statement No. 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments, and GASB Statement No. 37, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments: Omnibus, for presentation as major are identified and presented as such and all other funds that are presented as major are considered important to financial statement users. - 14.
-All components of net position have been properly reported. - 15.
-All revenues within the statement of activities have been properly classified as operating revenues or nonoperating revenues. - 16.
-All expenses have been properly classified as operating or nonoperating. - 17.
+All components of net position and fund balance classifications have been properly reported. - 15.
+All revenues within the statement of activities have been properly classified as program revenues, general revenues, contributions to term or permanent endowments, or contributions to permanent fund principal. - 16.
+All expenses have been properly classified in or allocated to functions and programs in the statement of activities, and allocations, if any, have been made on a reasonable basis. - 17.
 All interfund and intra-entity transactions and balances have been properly classified and reported. - 18.
-There are no special items and extraordinary items have been properly classified and reported. - 19.
-Deposit and investment risks have been properly and fully disclosed. - 20.
-Capital assets, including infrastructure assets, are properly capitalized, reported, and if applicable, depreciated. - 21.
+Special items and extraordinary items have been properly classified and reported. - 19.
+Deposit and investment risks have been properly and fully disclosed. - Capital assets, including infrastructure assets, are properly capitalized, reported, and if applicable, depreciated. - 21.
 All required supplementary information is measured and presented within the prescribed guidelines. - 22.
 We are responsible for the fair presentation of the Authority's net pension liability based upon calculations by the City of Detroit General Employees' Retirement System ("GRS") and related amounts.
-We appropriately allocated the net pension liability based on the assumptions in the lease agreements, pension agreement, and the allocation letter signed by the GLWA Chief Executive Officer and DWSD Director and have properly disclosed our special funding situation under GASB 68, Accounting and Financial Reporting for Pension Plans.
-We have reviewed the information provided by GRS for inclusion in the Authority's financial statements. - 23.
-We have reviewed capital assets and certain identifiable intangibles to be held and used for impairment whenever events or changes in circumstances have indicated that the carrying amount of the assets might not be recoverable and have appropriately recorded the adjustment. - 24.
-We agree with the findings of specialists in evaluating the valuation of capital assets and have adequately considered the qualifications of the specialist in determining the amounts and disclosures used in the financial statements and underlying accounting records.
-We did not give or cause any instructions to be given to specialists with respect to the values or amounts derived in an attempt to bias their work, and we are not otherwise aware of any matters that have had an effect on the independence or objectivity of the specialists. - 25.
-We are responsible for all assumptions and underlying transactional data regarding the Authority's acquisition of the regional water and sewage disposal operations from the City of Detroit under GASB 69, Government Combinations and Disposals of Government Operations.
-We acknowledge that significant estimates and allocations were required, and we believe the estimates are reasonable and the transaction is properly recorded.
-All liabilities and assets assumed during the transaction are recorded at acquisition value as required under GAAP.
+We appropriately allocated the net pension liability based on the assumptions in the lease agreements, pension agreement and the allocation letter signed by the GLWA Chief Executive Officer and the Detroit Water & Sewerage Department ("DWSD") Director on January 24, 2017.
+We have properly disclosed our special funding situation under GASB 68, Accounting and Financial Reporting for Pension Plans.
+We have reviewed the information provided by GRS for inclusion in the Authority's financial statements.